What is MPIN? Full Form, Meaning & How to Use It

-Read on to understand what is a mPIN number and why mPIN is a must-have for secure digital transactions.
+Read on to understand what is mPIN number and why mPIN is a must-have for secure digital transactions.

 mPIN full form is Mobile Personal Identification Number, which is a 4 or 6-digit code.
 It helps to verify your identity during mobile banking activities.
 Before making a payment or banking transaction, enter this code to make sure only you can complete it.